quickapps/cms/plugins/Eav/README.rst

 In some cases when fetching to many entities per query EAV may become slow, as for every entity being fetched EAV plugin needs to retrieve all virtual columns related to that entity, that is, for every entity an additional ``SELECT`` query is performed.
-In order to improve this, EAV allows to cache for each entity all its virtual values as a serialized array under a real column of your entities.
-To do so, you must indicate the name of the column where EAV values will be cached using the ``columnCache`` option, for example:
+In order to improve this, EAV allows to cache virtual values of every entity as a serialized structure under a real column of your entities.
+To do so, you must indicate the name of the column where EAV values will be cached using the ``cache`` option, for example:

-Cache all virtual values under the `eav_cache` column:
+Cache all virtual values under the ``eav_cache`` column:

 .. code:: php

-    $this->addBehavior('Eav.Eav', ['columnCache' => 'eav_cache']);
+    $this->addBehavior('Eav.Eav', ['cache' => 'eav_cache']);

-You cache custom sets of virtual values under different columns:
+Cache custom sets of virtual values under different columns:

 .. code:: php

     $this->addBehavior('Eav.Eav', [
-        'columnCache' => [
+        'cache' => [
             'contact_info' => ['user-name', 'user-address'],
             'eav_all' => '*',
         ],